turniere/turniere-website/README.md

 # DHBW-Project turnie.re [![Build Status](https://travis-ci.com/Malaber/webengineeringdhbw.svg?token=8gXLxT52HoJJ3uBxddBm&branch=master)](https://travis-ci.com/Malaber/webengineeringdhbw)
 Do you want to play some games with some teams but are too lazy to organize a tournament?
-Luckily for you, some smart students from the DHBW Karlsruhe created a website that just fits your needs!
+Luckily for you, some smart and good looking students from the DHBW Karlsruhe created a amazing website that just fits all your small and big needs!

 # Development
 * Download SQLite JDBC driver jar from [here](https://oss.sonatype.org/content/repositories/releases/org/xerial/sqlite-jdbc/) and put it into your `<tomcat>/lib` folder